 - a child may have been top of their class or in a top group at primary school and this may not be the case at Hayes.
-A significant number of students join us every year in Year 7 with high levels of prior attainment at KS2 and/or a strong academic performance across a number of subjects in the same cluster. - someone always has to be at the top and bottom of a group.
-It would not be possible, or beneficial, to a student to move them every time they came top or bottom in an assessment.
-Teachers would look at the pattern of performance before making any recommendations. - we only move students when we feel there is a very strong case for movement and that they will cope well and benefit from the change. - it is what an individual student achieves that matter, not what group they are in.
+A significant number of students join us every year in Year 7 with high levels of prior attainment at KS2 and/or a strong academic performance across a number of subjects in the same cluster. - we only move students when we feel there is a very strong case for movement and that they will cope well and benefit from the change. - it is what an individual student achieves that matter, not what group they are in.
 Students in every group are challenged and pushed to achieve the highest standards of which they are capable, in line with our approach to mixed attainment teaching.

-DATA PROTECTION
+15) DATA PROTECTION